Turmeric For Joint Health: Does It Work?

 Turmeric for Joints AND Skin

 The same properties that help joints also help skin.
-Inflammation plays a role in acne, dark spots, psoriasis, and early aging.
+Inflammation plays a role in acne, dark spots, and early aging.
 This is why turmeric works both inside and outside the body.

 Research on combining oral and topical turmeric suggests an inside-out approach may work even better.
 Supplements address body-wide inflammation.
 Topical products like turmeric serums target skin directly.